 TJM had some great 5th gen 4Runner products on display in addition to their new JL gear.
 The snorkel was more low profile than the Safari Snorkel variants we have seen, and the rear bumper was pretty interesting with dual swing-outs, easy to use handles for opening, recovery points, and drop-down tables plus a light.
 The quality seemed pretty good, but we’d love to see how one holds up over time.

 And that’s a wrap!
 It was one heck of a big show, and we only featured a fraction of the amazing things there, but we hope you enjoyed this look at some of the products and trucks we did see.
 Look for coverage of SEMA 2019 this time next year!

-The Maxtrax is rated 4.6 out of 5 stars on Amazon.
+The Maxtrax is rated 4.7 out of 5 stars from 84 customer reviews on Amazon.

 Born and raised in Dallas, Texas, Chris didn’t receive a real taste of the outdoors until moving to Prescott, Arizona, in 2009.
 While working on his business degree, he learned to fly and spent his weekends exploring the Arizona desert and high country.
 It was there that he fell in love with backcountry travel and four-wheel drive vehicles, eventually leading him to Overland Journal and Expedition Portal.
 After several years of honing his skills in writing, photography, and off-road driving, Chris now works for the company full time as Expedition Portal's Senior Editor while living full-time on the road.